Somayyah/fractal_tree_in_bash/README.md

 # fractal_tree_in_bash
-How to create a fractal tree ASCII art in bash, Hackerrank solution
+How to create a fractal tree ASCII art in bash, Hackerrank solution.

 This is my solution for the following problem in hackerrank: